DOT-HUB/ArrayDesigner/README.md

 4) If you want to use a different head model to the default (which we encourage you to try!) you will need TOAST++ downloaded and in your matlab path.(http://web4.cs.ucl.ac.uk/research/vis/toast/).

 ### ArrayDesignerAPP ###:
-The main app is arranged in hierarchical/logical order from top to bottom.
+To run ArrayDesignerApp.mlapp just double click on it.
+Note if you double click on it via matlab, the App Designer interface will open - you will need to click 'Run' to run it.
+The main app GUI is arranged in hierarchical/logical order from top to bottom.
 In order of operation, users should
 1) Select a head model in which to operate
 2) Select an ROI to target
 3) Select a solution space (10-5 or 10-2.5 (default))